rcrews/docs-website/runtime/master/concepts-storage.md

       Provides an overview of Apache Hadoop HDFS, its benefits, and the key components.

-# Priyanka: Commenting Kudu docs.
-Not a part of Aug 22 release
-#  - title: Apache Kudu Overview
+  - title: Apache Kudu Overview
-#    url: kudu-overview/index.html
+    url: kudu-overview/index.html
-#    description: >-
+    description: >-
-#      Introduces Apache Kudu, with information on using Apache Impala
-#      with Kudu, Kudu concepts, architecture, and usage limitations.
+      Introduces Apache Kudu, with information on using Apache Impala with Kudu, Kudu concepts, architecture, and usage limitations.

-#  - title: Apache Kudu Design
+  - title: Apache Kudu Design
-#    url: kudu-design/index.html
+    url: kudu-design/index.html
-#    description: >-
+    description: >-
-#      Outlines effective schema design philosophies for Apache Kudu, and
-#      how they differ from approaches used for traditional relational
+      Outlines effective schema design philosophies for Apache Kudu, and how they differ from approaches used for traditional relational database schemas.
-#      database schemas.
 ---
 Apache Hadoop HDFS is a distributed file system for storing large volumes of data.